"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Methodology

 \item \textbf{Question 3 (Safeguarding features)}: In this ecosystem, how do you think user data and their privacy and security can be protected?
 Please give us three concrete ideas and highlight them in the sketch. \end{itemize}

-\paragraph{Participants} We invited the 17 participants who completed the SCM activity to volunteer for a one-to-one interview with the authors of the paper by sending them an email.
-Six participants agreed to take part.
+\paragraph{Participants} We invited the participants who completed the SCM activity to volunteer for a one-to-one interview with the authors of the paper by sending them an email.
+Six participants agreed to take part, and the interviews took place within two weeks of the SCM activity.
+While asking each question, we explained to our participants that they were free to think out loud while completing their drawings.
+We clarified that this doodling exercise was not intended to produce judgments of expertise.
+We explained that this was for remembering the flow of the conversation by referring to specific points of their drawings.
 All interviews took place online and we used the video conferencing tool Zoom to conduct these virtual meetings.
 Interviews lasted between 30 and 60 minutes.
-As a thank you, we gave a £30 amazon voucher to the participants who completed all three studies.
-This was communicated with the participants before taking part in the interviews.

 \paragraph{Data Collection and Analysis} We recorded the online interviews with the participants using the video conferencing tool Zoom.
-The interviews were transcribed by one of the authors, they were anonymized by assigning a number to each participant and no personally identifiable information was kept on file.
+The interviews were transcribed by one of the authors, they were anonymised by assigning a number to each participant and no personally identifiable information was kept on file.
 Similar to the previous sections, we conducted an inductive thematic analysis to extract the emerging themes by assigning preliminary codes and searching for patterns across the interviews.
 During the interview, we asked each participant to draw a sketch on paper and send a scan or image of it to us via email.
-Following this activity, we ended up with six sketches, in addition to the user comments on their drawings, reflecting the user's understanding of the these systems, the stakeholders, data flow and access and suggested mechanisms to reduce risks.
+Following this activity, we ended up with six sketches, in addition to the user comments on their drawings, reflecting the user's understanding of these systems, the stakeholders, data flow and access, and suggested mechanisms to reduce risks.
+We analysed these drawings (components, data flow/access, and suggested SP features) according to a general IoT ecosystem and its multiple components including IoT devices/apps/websites, cloud storage, third party connections, etc.